Rob Speak: ASCAR career

 Rob Speak's car in the pits at Rockingham in 2003.

-During the 2001 season, Rob debuted in the new ASCAR series racing at Rockingham Motor Speedway with 2 races for the Colin Blower team, in the second race he finished in 4th place a season's best result for the team.
+During the 2001 season, Speak debuted in the new ASCAR series racing at Rockingham Motor Speedway with two races for the Colin Blower team, in the second race he finished in fourth place, a season's best result for the team.

-At the beginning of the 2002 season, Rob was given a full-time drive with the Colin Blower ASCAR team, it turned out to be a frustrating year with no podiums.
-5th place in Round 2 was to be his highest finish.
-He finished the season in 9th place.
+At the beginning of the 2002 season, Speak was given a full-time drive with the Colin Blower ASCAR team, it turned out to be a frustrating year with no podiums.
+A fifth place in Round 2 was to be his highest finish.
+He finished the season in ninth place.

-In 2003 Rob decided to leave the world of F1 Stockcars and fully concentrated on his ASCAR racing.
+In 2003, Speak decided to leave the world of F1 Stockcars and fully concentrated on his ASCAR racing.
 It was to be a frustrating year with many races being dogged with car trouble.
-But in a rain shortened 40 lap 3rd round of the Championship Rob produced his best race result winning his first race.
+But in a rain shortened 40 lap third round of the Championship, Speak produced his best race result, winning his first race.
 It showed what could be done when the car was right.
-Starting on the 3rd row he took the lead on lap 16 to the flag.
+Starting on the third row he took the lead on lap 16 to the flag.
 Results: RD 1 8th - RD 2 8th - RD 3 1st - RD 4 4th -RD 5 14th - RD 6 DNF - RD 7 18th - RD 8 DNF - RD 9 11th - RD 10 DNF - RD 11 DNA - RD 12 6th - RD 13 3rd.

 The 2004 Days of Thunder Season was to be the final season he took part in the ASCAR racing with team mate Ben Collins.

 Other racing

-In 2002, Rob raced in a National Hot Rod, driving Dick Hillard's spare Peugeot 205, finishing tenth and eleventh in heats but not completing the final due to a 15-car pile up.
+In 2002, Speak raced in a National Hot Rod, driving Dick Hillard's spare Peugeot 205, finishing tenth and eleventh in heats but not completing the final due to a 15-car pile up.

-Rob continues to occasionally race bangers.
+Speak continues to occasionally race bangers.
 One of his typical best nights was the Belle Vue Charity Banger meeting.
-Rob went to enjoy himself and did just that winning the charity final and the Demolition Derby.
+Speak went to enjoy himself and did just that winning the charity final and the Demolition Derby.
 This led to a drive in the Banger World Final at Wimbledon.

-He started well from his 16th position on the 40 car grid.
+Speak started well from his 16th position on the 40 car grid.
 Driving a Granada under the GMP banner and was soon up into the top half dozen but progress was stopped when the engine packed up and that was the end of his night.
 Next stop Ipswich where he won a heat & started from the back of a 70 car final, he led with a quarter of a lap to go when he was T-boned by a rival from the centre green.
 He still managed to finish second.
-Then to Birmingham on cold wet night he came 3rd in the final.
+Then to Birmingham on cold wet night he came third in the final.

-He is not to be confused with the driver of the same name who competed in a couple of British Touring Car Championship endurance races in the late 1980s.
+Speak is not to be confused with the driver of the same name who competed in a couple of British Touring Car Championship endurance races in the late 1980s.